hoosierhuy/ReactViteVSCodeSetup/README.md

 # This is a starter template to setup React with ViteJS in VS Code

+## Adjust to fit your needs as necessary

 ## Updated on January 26th, 2025

 With ESLint 9+ we can no longer use the .eslintrc.json file format, we have to use the `eslint.config.mjs` or the TypeScript equivalent if you are using TypeScript.
 Documentation for migrating to ESLint 9+: <https://eslint.org/docs/latest/use/configure/migration-guide#start-using-flat-config-files>

+Here is a link to useful ESLint CLI flags for your scripts: <https://eslint.org/docs/latest/use/command-line-interface>

 YouTube video: https://www.youtube.com/watch?v=p0akKP9UasQ